douglasgreen/news/2025/03/12/en.md

 In Kentucky, a political storm is brewing as Representative Thomas Massie stands firm against a government funding bill backed by former President Donald Trump.
 Massie, known for his independent streak, has refused to support the bill, arguing it doesn't address necessary budget cuts.
 This has led Trump to call for Massie's removal from office, comparing him to Liz Cheney, another Republican who faced backlash for opposing Trump.
 Despite Trump's criticism, Massie has garnered support from various Republican and Libertarian figures who admire his principled stance and thorough approach to legislation.
 The situation highlights the tension within the Republican Party, as Trump's influence is challenged by lawmakers like Massie who prioritize fiscal responsibility over party allegiance.
 As the government faces a potential shutdown, all eyes are on Kentucky to see how this political drama unfolds.

+### Trump’s ICE Says Biden Hid the Truth About Arrests

+In March 2025, Immigration and Customs Enforcement (ICE) under President Trump announced that they made more arrests of illegal immigrants in just a few weeks than the Biden administration did in all of 2024.
+ICE leaders accused Biden’s team of “cooking the books,” meaning they lied about the numbers by counting people who were caught and let go as real arrests.
+Trump’s ICE says they are now doing things right, arresting over 32,000 people since January 20, including many criminals and gang members.
+They promise to keep pushing hard to deport people who broke immigration laws, saying Biden’s way was weak and dishonest.

+### EPA Plans to Reduce Climate and Pollution Regulations for Cars and Power Plants

+The Environmental Protection Agency (EPA) is planning to reduce climate and pollution regulations for cars and power plants, focusing on cutting emissions from coal-fired and new natural gas plants.
+The new rules require significant reductions in carbon emissions, mercury, and other pollutants, using technologies like carbon capture.
+These regulations aim to align with industry trends towards cleaner energy and provide regulatory certainty.
+Despite criticism over costs, the EPA believes these measures are crucial for protecting public health and the environment, supported by incentives to make them more affordable.

 ## Economy & Business

 ### Inflation Eases to 2.8% in February, Offering a Glimmer of Hope